Ozma777/OZslashem/README.md

 my stuff and what I like from everyone else in my stuff

 So my GOAL is to fill EVERY letter of character classes and add a bunch more races but keep this more like the original slash'em
+(52 classes in all) and I have added the "change questions order" patch so that if there are too many races with the same starting letter (but different alignments) you can select them

+Slashem Extended added a-z and A-Z but I want to make it easier (and keep the old way even though it is more trouble) by adding that patch

 I LOVE Slashem-Extended and she has helped me a whole lot when I get stuck, but I want this to be my own personal slashem AND maybe a bridge between vanilla slashem and the VASTLY different and MUCH MORE COOL slashem extended.